 - The scene — My friend remembered that toward the end of their discussion, the parent asked a question about potential treatment.
 Sarah felt some compulsion to respond immediately in that moment.
 But she refrained.
 Why?
 Because she also saw sensitive options (that could help the mother’s child) that would do well with written, deeper context.

 - EI moment — So to ensure benefits and risks would be expressed more clearly, and do the mother’s concerns better justice, Sarah underscored the value of the parent’s question and offered to reply more thoroughly over email.
-She also invited the mother to set future appointments anytime for more personalize conversation.
+She also invited the mother to set future appointments anytime for more personalized conversation.